abroroo/foodcom_frontend/README.md

 The frontend was built with Next.js, and the backend was built with Django.

 We've also integrated a Telegram bot that notifies FoodCom of any new requests and allows for no-code management of all images on the website.
 It's running on AWS LightSail.

+## How did we come up with this project